-- 2.1.1 Introduce and adopt standard application forms, funding agreements and monitoring, proportionate to the level of funding, based on the following bands:
+- 2.1.1 Introduce standard application forms, funding agreements and monitoring, proportionate to the level of funding, based on the following bands:

 - Up to £5,000

 - Between £5,001 and £25,000

 - More than £25,000

-- 2.1.2 Compare different commissioning frameworks in place across the Council and Derby City Partnership, to develop a set of principles for when the Council should be commissioning and when it should be offering grants.
+- 2.1.2 Compare the Joint Commissioning Framework (for the Voluntary and Community Sector adopted by Derby City Council and NHS Derby City) and the Department for Children, Schools and Families Commissioning Framework (approved for Children's Trust arrangements), to develop a set of principles for when the Council should be commissioning and when it should be offering grants.
 Once developed, incorporate these principles into the Compact Framework.